 After this incident, I was waiting for the bus to take us to the central train station so I started to chat with some Serbian guys (Serbs are very warm people by the way and you can immediately become a friend with them) so I told them about what happened and I was so angry about it but their reaction was so funny so someone said “Chill, bro.
 We’re used to it!”.
 That was so funny but sad at the same time and it reminded me of myself a few years ago and of some of my Arab friends who are still willing to accept the bad treatment as long as they’re allowed to get in.

 I enjoyed my 3 days in Serbia even though the weather wasn’t good.
 It’s not only the grey and gloomy weather but another thing I had an issue with which was the very early sunset.
 Now I learned my lesson that if I want to visit this country, maybe I should visit it in April, May, September, or October.
-Summer can be very lively in Serbia but it can get extremely hot so if you’re not a fan of 40 degrees weather then probably you should avoid visiting Serbia in the summer months.
+Summer can be very lively in Serbia but it can get extremely hot so if you’re not a fan of 40 degrees weather, then you should probably avoid visiting Serbia in the summer months.

 I liked many things about Serbia; the people are extremely nice, welcoming, and friendly.
 They’re very warm too.
 They’re Slavic people but they smile more than Russians and Ukrainians.
 Serbs are generally patriotic but very kind.
 To stay a friend with everybody and to avoid getting in trouble, avoid talking about politics there, especially about Kosovo as it’s a very sensitive topic for them.
 People speak English fluently there; almost everybody I met spoke good English except the older generations who grew up in former Yugoslavia and because there was almost no language barrier, I was able to chat with more strangers than I did in my visits to Russia, Ukraine, Belarus, and other former USSR countries.